arundhatibandyopadhyay03/sql-agent/rbpd_dev/README.md

-# RBPD - AI-Powered Document to BRD Converter
+# rbpd - AI-Powered Document to BRD Converter

 An intelligent Streamlit application that converts your documents into Business Requirements Documents (BRD) using Azure OpenAI and Azure services.